+The Group's activity is mainly linked to the performance of the automotive sector, which is highly competitive and historically cyclical.
 Before the completion of the CACF Share Purchase the CA Auto Bank Group was one of the captive banks of the Stellantis Group, with a business model which was substantially dependent upon the sale of vehicles produced under some of the Stellantis Group's brands, as well as by the sale of vehicles produced by Ferrari, Jaguar and Land Rover and by the business volumes of the other brands the CA Auto Bank Group cooperated with.
 Following the CACF Share Purchase, the CA Auto Bank Group is no longer the captive bank of the Stellantis Group and therefore the success of its business will largely depend on the new commercial relationships established in the last years, and those it will be able to form in the future with a variety of automotive manufacturers and brands in the markets and jurisdictions in which it will operate at such time.
-There can be no assurance that CA Auto Bank will be able to enter into new agreements with either the Stellantis Group, on equal or more advantageous terms than those in place before the completion of the CACF Share Purchase, or with other commercial partners, including contractual relationships with motor-vehicle dealerships offering retail finance and leases to their customers.
+There can be no assurance that CA Auto Bank will be able to enter into new agreements on equal or more advantageous terms than those in place before the completion of the CACF Share Purchase, or with other commercial partners, including contractual relationships with motor-vehicle dealerships offering retail finance and leases to their customers.
 For further details see "Description of CA Auto Bank - Commercial Partnerships".